Loading...

 Follow these steps to use Clickatell AI:

-the Clickatell AI portal (also accessible via My Workspace in the ).
+Launch the Clickatell AI portal (also accessible via My Workspace in the ).

-Train assistants on specific information (upload and sync documents).
+on specific information (upload and sync documents).

-Configure intents to link to Intent Recognition assistants (optional),
+to link to (optional),

-Create curated responses (optional).
+Create (optional).

 The Clickatell AI service enables you to build, customize, and train modern AI assistants built on a hosted large language model (LLM) and pre-trained on specific information provided by your business.
-It lets your customers ask questions and extract accurate, concise, and contextually relevant answers from a chatbot, referencing the information it was trained on, or from a live agent supported by the virtual assistant in Chat Desk.
+It lets your customers:

 In addition, the Clickatell AI powers the following features across our products: